vivekuppal/transcribe/docs/ModelSelection.md

 - LLM Responses

 ## Speech to Text
 Speech to text aspect can be done locally or online using the Whisper API.
-The online option requires the use of `-api` option on command line.
+Online Speech to Text requires use of `-api` option on command line.

 ### Local Speech to Text
 Local Speech to Text requires model selection.
-By default the `tiny` model for English is used.
-This model is part of the downloaded source code.
-There are many more models available, though they vary by size and computing power required.
+By default the `base` model for English is used.
+This model is downloaded on the first invocation of the application.
+There are many more models available, though they vary by size and compute power required.

 See the help of transcribe `python main.py -h` for further details on local transcription models.